 - Quickly becoming an international standard: ORCID is interoperable and works with many institutions, research funders, and publishers across the world.

-- Recognised by Pure: ORCID helps university systems to synchronize information.
+- Recognised by Pure: ORCID helps university systems to gather and share information.

 - Helps to reduce form-filling: Enter your data into Pure, connect it with ORCID and re-use it often.

 - An ORCID is mandated by some funders: You must use your ORCID in Wellcome Trust and NIHR grant applications.
-ORCID is also recommended as mandatory for the next REF.
+ORCID is also used in the Research Excellence Framework (REF).

 - Open to all, non-profit and community-driven: ORCID is a non-proprietry service maintained for the benefit of researchers in all disciplines and at all career stages.